 Publicly Engaged Scholar Nominees will present 7-minute Ignite Talks Wednesday, April 20th, from 7:00 - 8:30 pm in VCAM 201

 Haverford College Students and Faculty regularly focus their research on questions of justice.
 Among considerable bodies of such research, faculty have nominated eight students for special recognition for Publicly Engaged Research.
-Publicly Engaged Research (a) advances understanding and action for peace, social justice, or global citizenship, (b) emerges with and from people most affected by the justice / injustice question under consideration, and (c) is developed and disseminated in a manner conscious of inclusive and accessible knowledge mobilization.
+Publicly Engaged Research (a) advances understanding and action for peace, justice, inclusion, or sustainability, (b) emerges with and from people most affected by the justice / injustice question under consideration, and (c) is developed and disseminated in a manner conscious of inclusive and accessible knowledge mobilization.
 Nominees will present their research...

 2021 and 2022 Nominees Include: